neumino/neumino.github.io/_posts/2015-01-31-rethinkdbdash-nodejs-streams-and-implicit-run.md

 ### Support for Node.js streams

 One of the new feature in rethinkdbdash is the support for [Node.js streams](http://nodejs.org/api/stream.html).
-By importing the driver with `{stream: true}`, sequences will be returned as Node.js streams (instead of arrays or cursors).
-For example, you can pipe a stream to a file.
+You can retrieve a stream with the synchronous method `toStream`.

 ```js
 // Create a transform stream that will convert data to a string